hammingweight/gangplank/examples/README.md

  * `gangplank_predict_` for inference/prediction metrics.

-## MNIST Dataset
+## MNIST Dataset and Keras Model
-The examples use a convolutional neural network (CNN) to classify the handwritten digits in the MNIST database.
+The examples use a convolutional neural network (CNN) to classify handwritten digits from an MNIST dataset.
+The dataset consists of 70,000 black and white images, of 28 x 28 pixel resolution, where each image is of a single digit from 0 to 9.

 The CNN model is from one of François Chollet's [Jupyter notebooks](https://github.com/fchollet/deep-learning-with-python-notebooks/blob/master/chapter08_intro-to-dl-for-computer-vision.ipynb) that accompany his book ["Deep Learning with Python"]([https://www.manning.com/books/deep-learning-with-python](https://www.manning.com/books/deep-learning-with-python-second-edition)).

-The examples instrument the model to push metrics to the Prometheus Pushgateway during training/testing and to publish metrics on port 8561 during inference.
+The inputs to the CNN are batches of tensors of shape (28, 28, 1) and the output from the CNN is a one-hot encoding of the values 0 to 9; i.e. if an image can be categorized confidently as one of the decimal digits, then one of the CNN's ten outputs will have a value close to one while the other nine outputs will have a value close to zero.

 ## Usage Examples